 Serving size – The serving size may be too much for your digestive system, personally.
 You can reduce the serving size until further healing progresses, and see how you do with slowly increasing it.

-A possible food intolerance – Getting a blood test was a really helpful step towards healing for me.
+A possible food intolerance – Getting a blood test was a really helpful step toward healing for me.
 I realized that I was eating things that were making me sick and contributing to my acid reflux symptoms.

 Phytates and lectins – Nuts/seeds contain these both and they bind to nutrients in our bodies.
 This can put a strain on the gut, especially in people with digestive issues like GERD or IBS.